ntquy123/KMSJobPhoto/README.md

 ## Basic Docker Commands
-> **Note:** Always `cd` into the project directory that contains the `Dockerfile` before running Docker commands.
+> **Note:** Always `cd` into the project directory that contains the `Dockerfile` before running Docker commands. check port use or not : sudo lsof -i :8083

 | Task | Command |
 |------|---------|